Alex141/CalcBinding/README.md

 ```
 Setting RelativeSource property to TemplatedParent value makes CalcBinding similar to TemplateBinding

+## 8. General restrictions

+1. Nullable value types doesn't supported in reverse binding (e.g. mode OneWayToSource)

+2. CalcBinding doesn't support your custom conveters at all now.
+If you need this feature, create new issue and put your using scenario in order to I can see that it is necessary

+3. In path expression you can't use any methods of .Net classes except of Math class.

 ## What is inside?

 CalcBinding uses DynamicExpresso library to parse string expression to Linq Expression and compiled expression tree for binding.